 The research to be conducted by the ACARP should be seen as pioneering in architectural studies and the archaeology of Rough Cilicia, as few sites have ever been excavated in the region before.
 Field school participants will be introduced to the basics of field archaeology.
 They will learn proper excavation techniques, archaeological survey, principles of field conservation, record keeping, site management, and archaeological surveying.
 Opportunities for field trips to nearby archaeological sites, such as Selinus, Lamos, Perge, Anamur, Alanya and the Alanya Museum will be arranged.

-UNL students and non-UNL students wishing to participate for academic credit may enroll in 3 or 6 undergraduate or graduate credit hours for AHIS 286, 496/896.
-Prerequisite is permission of the instructor.
-You will obtain the call number for this course from the academic department.
-Required work must be completed by the deadline established by your instructor.
+UNL students and non-UNL students wishing to participate for academic credit may enroll in 3 undergraduate or graduate credit hours for AHIS 286, 496/896.
+Prerequisite is the permission of the instructor.
+You will obtain the enrollment details from the academic department.

 This program is open to undergraduate and graduate UNL students in good academic standing, as well as students and volunteers outside of UNL.
 We encourage applications from volunteers, aged 18 and up.

 Dr. Michael Hoff teaches Classical Art and Archaeology at the University of Nebraska-Lincoln, where he is Professor of Art History.
 Professor Hoff has spent considerable time in Greece over the last 30 years participating in archaeological research and has excavated in Athens, Corinth, Nemea, and on Crete.
 Professor Hoff currently excavates in Turkey at the Roman city of Antiochia ad Cragum.

 Contact Information: Professor Michael Hoff Department of Art and Art History 120 Richards Hall Lincoln, NE 68588-0114 - email@example.com - (402) 472-5342